imjoy-team/ImJoy/web/public/docs/development.md

 ndarrays produced by Python), and after transferring, you won't be able to access it.

 (**Note**: in Python, the data type of `my` is a dictionary, ImJoy added the interface for allowing dot notation, just like in Javascript.
 If you prefer, you can also use `[]` in both languages to access dictionary or object.)

-### Tags
-In a plugin configuration <config> you can define different `tags`.
-These tags can then be used to control to overall functionality of the plugin.

-Within the **<config>** tag, the following fields can be made configurable: `"env", "requirements", "dependencies", "icon", "ui", "mode"`.
-For example, a python plugin may have two tags `["GPU", "CPU"]`.
-The user will be asked to choose one of the tag during the installation.
-For example, you can set different `requirements` according to different tag which selected by the user during installation.
-In order to support that, the `requirements` can be set to `{"gpu": "pip install tensorflow-gpu keras", "cpu": "pip install tensorflow keras"}` or `{"gpu": ["tensorflow-gpu", "keras"], "cpu": ["tensorflow", "keras"]}`.

-The **`<script>`** block can be configured, and you can select which script script is executed.
-For this, you have to add the `tag` property to the `<script>` block.
-Notice also that you will still need the `lang` property.
-For example, if you have `"tags": ["stable", "dev"]`, then you can have two script blocks: `<script lang="python" tag="stable">` and `<script lang="python" tag="dev">`.

-When developing and testing a plugin, the ImJoy editor will recognize that the plugin has multiple tags and you can select a tag in the tile bar of the plugin.
-When loading the plugin, it will be loaded with this tag.

 ## Advanced options